HallBenjamin/AttentionBot/README.md

 Position is one letter A-J (capitalization does not matter) and/or one number 1-9.
 Order does not matter.
 Position is not required for the command.

 # Release Notes
-## v1.1.0.2a
+## v1.1.0.2b
 - Made \restart message send a message to default or available channel on all servers connected
+- Add Server Owner \announce command to set announcements channel
-- This is an alpha build.
-Features may not remain in it in the official release.
+- This is a beta build.
+Features are official, but it may take a while to finalize them.
 ## v1.1.0.1
 - Fixed \restart order of parameters to specify time but not bot
 - Fixed \exit command to shut down all bots on my machine